Ophiuchus: Scalable Modeling of Protein Structures through Hierarchical Coarse-graining SO(3)-Equivariant Autoencoders: Methods and Results

 \subsection{Latent Conformational Interpolation}

-To demonstrate the power of Ophiuchus's geometric latent space, we show smooth interpolation between two states of a protein structure without explicit latent regularization [\cite{ramaswamy2021deep}].
-We utilize PDBFlex dataset [\cite{hrabe2016pdbflex}] to pick pairs of flexible conformational snapshots of a protein.
-We utilize these pairs as endpoints for our interpolation.
+To demonstrate the power of Ophiuchus's geometric latent space, we show smooth interpolation between two states of a protein structure without explicit latent regularization (as opposed to [\cite{ramaswamy2021deep}]).
+We use the PDBFlex dataset [\cite{hrabe2016pdbflex}] and pick pairs of flexible proteins.
+Conformational snapshots of these proteins are used as the endpoints for the interpolation.
 We train a large Ophiuchus reconstruction model on general PDB data.
 The model coarsens up to 485-residue proteins into a single high-order geometric representation using 6 convolutional downsampling layers each with kernel size 5 and stride 3.
-The endpoint structures are compressed into single high-order geometric representation to enable direct latent interpolation.
-We then compare the results of linear interpolation in this \textit{latent} space against linear interpolation in the coordinate domain (Fig. \ref{fig:interp}).
+The endpoint structures are compressed into single geometric representation which enables direct latent interpolation in feature .

+We compare the results of linear interpolation in the latent space against linear interpolation in the coordinate domain (Fig. \ref{fig:interp}).
 To determine chemical validity of intermediate states, we scan protein data to quantify average bond lengths and inter-bond angles.
-We then calculate $L_2$ deviation of bonds and angles of interpolated structures.
-Additionally, we measure atomic clashes by counting collisions of van der Waals radii of non-bonded atoms.
-Our experiment shows that the decoded structures from latent interpolation maintain a consistent profile of chemical validity, while direct interpolation in the coordinate domain disrupts it significantly.
-We provide an additional example in Appendix \ref{appendix:interp}.
+We calculate the $L_2$ deviation from these averages for bonds and angles of interpolated structures.
+Additionally, we measure atomic clashes by counting collisions of Van der-Waals radii of non-bonded atoms (Fig. \ref{fig:interp}).
+Although the latent and autoencoder-reconstructed interpolations perform worse than direct interpolation near the original data points, we find that \textit{only} the latent interpolation structures maintain a consistent profile of chemical validity throughout the trajectory, while direct interpolation in the coordinate domain disrupts it significantly.
+This demonstrates that the learned latent space compactly and smoothly represents protein conformations.